econilod/econilod.github.io/README.md

 # econilod.github.io
-# more easy to make ss
+# more easy to make SS